-How to Enroll in the Right Phlebotomy School
+How to Pick the Right Phlebotomist School

-Where do Phlebotomists Practice?
+Where are Phlebotomists Employed?

-Phlebotomy Technician Training, Certification and Licensing
+Phlebotomy Technician Training, Licensing and Certification

 - National Phlebotomy Association